Academic Catalog

 The student will be able to:

-C. broaden perspectives on how religious thought influences topics such as human rights, war, peace, globalization, etc.
+3. Broaden perspectives on how religious thought influences topics such as human rights, war, peace, globalization, etc.

 Course Content

-A. Religion in the Space of Politics
+1. Religion in the space of politics

-1. Conflict and Peace-building
+1. Conflict and peace-building

-2. Human Rights
+2. Human rights

 3. Women